 It’s easy to find it and it doesn’t require much work; it’s especially handy for drip coffee makers.
 What’s more, coffee pods are also a source of pre-ground coffee, making this type of coffee even more convenient.

-Ground coffee boasts with a wide selection of blends and roasts since most people prefer to brew their cup of joe with pre-ground coffee.
+Ground coffee boasts with a wide selection of blends and roasts since most people prefer to brew their cup of coffee with pre-ground coffee.

 Now that we have the basics covered, let’s have a look at the main differences between whole bean and ground coffee.